 You can monitor your child’s text messages and social media messages on Android using Google Family Link.

-While texting is a wonderful way for kids to maintain friendships and exercise their independence, there are a number of concerns parents should recognize.
-It’s advisable to maintain some level of involvement in your child’s text messages, using a combination of monitoring and open communication.
+While texting is a wonderful way for kids to maintain friendships and exercise their independence, there are also a number of risks.
+It’s advisable to maintain some level of involvement in your child’s text messages, using a combination of text message monitoring and open communication.